weldr/bdcs/README.md

-The bdcs project is the main backend component of welder.
+The bdcs project is the main backend component of Weldr.
 It is responsible for managing two major sets of data:  A metadata database (the MDDB) and the content store.
 Collectively, these two are referred to as the BDCS.
 This project provides a set of tools that can be used to generate, add to, and inspect the BDCS.
 It